kidonng/plug.fish/README.md

 ### Migrating from Fisher

-Fish plug should provide the same compatibility as Fisher.
-The biggest differences between Fish plug and Fisher are Git based installation and absence of `fish_plugins`, the latter can be simulated with `plug list --source`.
+plug.fish should provide the same compatibility as Fisher.
+The biggest differences between plug.fish and Fisher are Git based installation and absence of `fish_plugins`, the latter can be simulated with `plug list --source`.

-Fish plug should be able to directly install plugins from a `fish_plugins` file:
+plug.fish should be able to directly install plugins from a `fish_plugins` file:

 ```sh
 # Save fish_plugins to somewhere else, and uninstall Fisher